-The curriculum of NYIT's Nursing Program is registered by the New York State Education Department (NYSED), Division of Professional Education and is accredited by the American Association of Colleges of Nursing, Commission on Collegiate Nursing Education (CCNE).
+The curriculum of NYIT's Nursing Program is registered by the New York State Education Department (NYSED), Division of Professional Education and is accredited by the Commission on Collegiate Nursing Education (CCNE).

 In November, the Department of Nursing will host a site visit from the Commission on Collegiate Nursing Education (CCNE).
 CCNE is a nationally recognized accrediting agency for baccalaureate and graduate degree programs in nursing education.
 You are invited to participate in this process.
 Click here for more information.